Nate96/time-tracker/ddd.md

 ## 2.2 Constraints
 1. Database must be stored locally
-2. Must not must any ports
+2. Must not use any ports

 ## 2.3 Dependencies
 Dependencies that impact the database design such as related hardware, software,